Marcosterlo/Distributed_project/working_dir/catkin_ws/src/dist_project/scripts/README.md

 These python scripts hold all the nodes and logic of the project

-## `init_gazebo.py`
+## `gazebo_init.py`
 ## Key Features
-- **Spawns Models in Gazebo**: Dynamically spawns tags, targets, robots, and the room model in the Gazebo simulation environment using URDF and SDF files.
+This node dynamically spawns tags, targets, robots and the room model in the Gazebo simulation environment.
+It also recursively initialize all the other ROS nodes for each robot based on the specified number of lines in the csv file.
-- **Publishes Static Transforms**: Continuously publishes static transforms for the tags, aiding in localization tasks.
+It also continuosly publishes static transforms for the tags, aiding in localization tasks.
-- **Initializes Nodes**: Recursively launches additional ROS nodes for each robot based on the specified number of robots in a CSV file.

 ## Topics
 The script interacts with the following topics: